 Note: To be mindful that Bali or Indonesia plans on reopening the borders may change without prior notice.
 For this reason, we advise you to contact Indonesia’s consulate/embassy in your country to discuss the travel requirements before booking a flight.

 We will continue to await the official news regarding the opening of Indonesia.
 We will keep you informed.

 How is the pandemic affecting the people living in Bali?

 Bali’s economy is highly dependent on tourism.
 At the start of the pandemic, many companies chose to give mandatory vacations to all staff.
-The next step was to keep their workers at 50% to cover the minimum maintenance tasks and take care of the few guest that there might be.
+The next step was to keep their workers at 50% to cover the minimum maintenance tasks and take care of the few guests that there might be.
 With the time, some companies are still open, but many others are closing since they cannot cover the expenses and there is no money to pay the salaries of the employees.

 To this day, most of the Balinese have lost their jobs and went back to farming and fishing to survive.

-Government support to business is very little and specifically for diving center it just does not exist.
+Government support to business is very little and specifically for the diving center it just does not exist.

 What about diving?